lucasnfe/p5-sheet-music/README.md

 - Add/Remove staff.
 - Join two staffs to make a grand staff.
 - Read constants from a json config file.
+- Record notes from MIDI controller.
+- Print to pdf.